Emotion vs Logic: The Role of Emotional Intelligence in Performance Management

 By Tony Ragoonanan

-Can toxic environments get positive results?
-In certain measures, yes they can and I have seen it myself.
-In fact, I was an employee in one of those companies.
-Why did they get results?
-Well, they were fortunate enough to have a great product and there are times when a great product could save you, at least in terms of revenue.
+Can toxic environments yield positive outcomes?
+To some extent, yes, and I’ve personally witnessed this in one of the companies I worked for.
+How did they achieve results?
+Well, they were fortunate to possess a great product, and there are instances where a superior product can mitigate the impact of a toxic environment, at least in terms of financial gains.
 However, this comes with a price.
 The company will not be maximizing potential and will not be creating the type of culture that employees respect, leading to threats to employee commitment and the sustainability of results.

 At times, getting results may also cause tendencies within corporate environments to take certain things for granted.
 Things that seem so easy are often ignored either due to a lack of awareness of their importance, pride, or people simply not willing to take the time to do it.
 While I agree that we all have to focus on getting things done, we need to have a relationship focus as well.
 Successful leaders aren’t measured by what they’re able to produce on their own.
 Instead, they are evaluated on their ability to evoke a positive environment and achieve greater success as a team and one of the worst parts about a leader lacking emotional intelligence is the fact that their behavioural pattern doesn’t allow them to see past their own biases and beliefs.
 This can, undoubtedly, create challenges in the work environment.